NC3-LU/cases_web/_knowhow/sos/SOS-ElectronicGreetingsCards.markdown

 lang: en
 ---

-Most people receive greetings cards over the winter period – many of them by email.
+Most people receive greetings cards over the winter period – many of them by e-mail.
 Although many of these electronic greetings cards are perfectly inoffensive, others could be genuine risks to the private data and computers of their recipients.
 Remember these safety tips when you get an electronic greetings card and enjoy peace of mind over the festive period.

 ## Electronic Greetings Cards
 These are sent by either by 'traditional' [e-mail]({% link _knowhow/cisoapproach/SecurityPolicy-OperationalAndCommunicationAspects.markdown %}#email) or by another messaging system, such as private messaging on forums, for example, or by websites specialising in the design and sending of electronic greetings cards.